-The basic premise of cognitive behavioural therapy (CBT/REBT) is that it’s our unhealthy ‘beliefs’ or our interpretation of a situation, rather than the situation itself, that causes us emotional pain.
-These beliefs come from our life experiences, the understanding we have of ourselves, other people, and the world around us, which can become distorted.
+The basic premise of CBT is that it’s our ‘beliefs’ or ‘interpretation’ of a situation, rather than the situation itself, that causes us problems.
+These beliefs come from our life experiences, the understanding we have of ourselves, other people, and the world around us.
+However, this understanding can become distorted.
 CBT helps by bringing awareness to these distorted thinking patterns.

-CBT is not about trying to encourage you to ‘enjoy’ situations that you don’t happen to like, nor is it about expecting you to be happy if people behave in a way that you don’t necessarily agree with.
-It’s about helping you understand the importance of being logical and rational by looking at fact rather than interpretation.
-It’s also about learning to understand, that even we don’t like things we are still able to tolerate them.
+Cognitive behavioural therapy is not about encouraging you to ‘enjoy’ situations that you don’t happen to like.
+Nor is it about expecting you to be happy if people behave in a way that you don’t necessarily agree with.
+It’s about helping you understand the importance of being logical and rational and looking at fact rather than interpretation.
+Additonally, it’s about learning to understand – that even we don’t necessarily ‘like’ a situation we are still able to tolerate it.
 CBT is also about helping you become more accepting of yourself and other people.

-So, if you’re thinking, feeling, or acting in a way that you don’t like, but don’t seem to be able to change, CBT helps you to identify and challenge the unhealthy beliefs that you hold in the face of that event, whilst at the same time helping you to identify and re-enforce a series of much more helpful and rational beliefs.
-Change your beliefs and you change the way you think, feel and act.
+So, if you think, feel, or behave in a way that causes you problems then cognitive behavioural therapy may well be for you.
+CBT helps you identify and challenge any unhealthy beliefs you may hold about any event, whilst helping you identify and re-enforce a series of much more helpful and rational beliefs.
+By challenging your beliefs, you can change the way you think, feel and act.

-Cognitive behavioural therapy is one of the most widely-used therapies and can be effective in the treatment of many emotional disorders such as generalised anxiety disorders, social anxiety, depression, stress, phobias, anger management, jealousy, obsessive compulsive disorder (OCD) mood swings, sexual and relationship problems and many other conditions.
+Cognitive behavioural therapy is one of the most widely-used therapies.
+It can be an effective in the treatment of many emotional problems.
+Such as – generalised anxiety disorders (GAD), social anxiety and depression.
+Along with, stress, phobias, anger and jealousy or obsessive compulsive disorder (OCD)

-In most cases, it takes a number of sessions before the therapy starts to make a difference, therefore a regular commitment is required to make the best use of the Cognitive Behavioral therapy.
+In most cases, it takes a number of sessions before the therapy starts to make a difference, therefore a regular commitment is required to make the best use of Cognitive Behavioural therapy.

 Anxiety.
 Depression.
-Anger Management.
+Anger.
 Low self-confidence/self-esteem.
 Panic Attacks.
 Phobias.
 Stress Management.
 Exam or test stress.
 Talking in Public.
 Social Phobia.
 Jealousy.
 Insomnia.
 Sexual and relationship problems.